soccerGB/DockerTestScipts/Azure/prepAzureVHD/AzureVHDUploadInstructions.md

 2. Resize VHD and make it bootable

+     Make sure you are running the following steps on a machine with Hyper-v feature enabled
    - copy unattended.xml and MakeWindowsVHDBootable.ps1 from https://github.com/soccerGB/Tools/tree/master/Azure/prepAzureVHD repro to your local directory (eg c:\temp)

    - In an elevated powershell windows, run the following script to generate a bootable VHD: